mlinares1998/terraform-hcloud-kubernetes/README.md

 <details>
 <summary><b>Gateway API</b></summary>

 Kubernetes Gateway API is the modern replacement for Kubernetes Ingress.
-It fixes many Ingress limitations by offering a richer, more consistent model for traffic management, and it's designed to support multiple gateway controllers in parallel.
+It fixes many Ingress limitations by offering a richer, more consistent model for traffic management, and it's designed to support multiple [Gateway API implementations](https://gateway-api.sigs.k8s.io/implementations/#conformant) in parallel.

 This module installs the Gateway API CRDs by default and deploys Cert Manager with Gateway API support enabled.